jina-ai/docs/chapters/install/os/via-pip.md

 # Install Jina Core via `pip`

 `pip` is a package-management system written in Python used to install and manage software packages.
 For Python 2.x the command is called `pip`, and for Python >= 3 it is called `pip3`.
-In many operating systems `pip` is linked to `pip3` so as of today, it makes no difference whether you call `pip` or `pip3`.
+In many operating systems `pip` is linked to `pip3`.
+Run the command `pip --version` to check the Python version that is in use, actually.

 If you prefer to run Jina natively on your host, please make sure you have Python >= 3.7 installed.